S1r0hub/fake-music/README.md

 ## Setup

+One requirement is that you have [Python 3](https://www.python.org/downloads/release/python-352/) installed.
+This code is based on it.

-You can install each dependency manually or just run...
+You can install each python dependency manually or just run...
 ```
 pip install -r requirements.txt
 ```